ales-tsurko/DNMKit/README.md

 **Example**:

-Add a performer and their instruments: (Violinisit who is just playing Violin)
+Add a performer and their instruments: (Violinist who is just playing Violin)

 ```Swift
 P: VN vn Violin